Skip to main content

 The function \(x\) is a high frequency wave modulated by a low frequency wave.

-Now suppose \(\omega_0 = \omega\text{.}\) Obviously, we cannot try the solution \(A \cos (\omega t)\) and then use the method of undetermined coefficients.
-We notice that \(\cos (\omega t)\) solves the associated homogeneous equation.
-Therefore, we try \(x_p = A t \cos (\omega t) + B t \sin (\omega t)\text{.}\) This time we need the sine term, since the second derivative of \(t \cos (\omega t)\) contains sines.
+Now suppose \(\omega_0 = \omega\text{.}\) We notice that \(\cos (\omega t)\) solves the associated homogeneous equation.
+Hence, we cannot try the solution \(A \cos (\omega t)\) with the method of undetermined coefficients.
+Therefore, we try \(x_p = A t \cos (\omega t) + B t \sin (\omega t)\text{.}\) This time we do need the sine term, since the second derivative of \(t \cos (\omega t)\) contains sines.
 We write the equation

 \begin{equation*} x'' + \omega^2 x = \frac{F_0}{m} \cos ( \omega t) . \end{equation*}